MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 Understanding the structure of the applications, how to organize and structure your app logically (for humans) and physically (for machines), and what is the difference between DLL and the Exe.

-Also, apply and implement the following demos (**Note:** it is very important to practice and implement these demos).
+Also, apply and implement the following demos/exercises (**Note:** it is very important to practice and implement these demos by yourself).
 - Create a Console App with business logic inside.
 - Create a Desktop App with business logic inside.
 - Create an API App with business logic inside.